 The research concept comprises inclusion of patients in long-term follow-up studies with neuroimaging, neurological and cognitive assessments to enable correlation between outcome and biochemical markers in cerebrospinal fluid and blood which may be potentially prognostic.
 Antiviral pharmacokinetic studies as well as treatment studies have been performed in herpes simplex encephalitis (HSE) and HSV-2 meningitis and future studies are planned.

-The main aims are to improve diagnostics in viral CNS infections in cooperation with the Microbiology Department and to find prognostic biomarkers to be used in future treatment studies.
-The neurological symptoms and signs in covid-19 are explored.
-Together with neuropsychologists we develop specific assessments for different CNS infections and rehabilitation programs in order to diminish neurological sequels.
+In collaboration with the Microbiology Department we explore new diagnostic tools in viral CNS infections such as next generation sequencing (NGS).
+Together with the Institute of Neuroscience and Physiology we evaluate prognostic biomarkers to be used in future treatment studies.
+The neurological symptoms and signs in covid-19 are investigated.
+Specific assessments are needed for different CNS infections, and rehabilitation programs are to be evaluated to diminish neurological sequels.
 Finally, we study genetic predisposition in CNS herpes virus infections.

-• The value of NGS diagnostics in unknown CNS infections
+- The value of NGS diagnostics in CNS infections of unknown origin